AgustinIbanez00/dotnet-solution-explorer.nvim/README.md

 - `:DotNetRun` – run the selected project using `dotnet run` or the built executable
 - `:DotNetAddFile` – create a new file inside the current folder and update the project

 You can map these inside the Neo-tree window.
-For example:
+The source registers itself automatically, but this snippet shows how to include it explicitly:

 ```lua
 require("neo-tree").setup({